DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - **NOT POSSIBLE** to use `sourceip` on s3 bucket policy for VPC endpoint
 - CloudFront and AWS Shield Advanced is good with DDos protection while WAF will support blocking IPs, SQL injection attacks and Bad Bots.
 - SCPs (Service Control Policy) **alone are not sufficient to granting permissions to the accounts in your organization.** No permissions are granted by an SCP.
 An SCP defines a guardrail, or sets limits, on the actions that the account's administrator can delegate to the IAM users and roles in the affected accounts.
+- User pool in Cognito is just a directory of users.
+Use Identity Pool for federated authentication strategy.
+- VPCE + S3 policy - a) VPCE policy to only allow operations to perform on the bucket in question. b) S3 Bucket Policy to deny all actions if the source VPCE is not equal to id of VPCE that's created.
+- Role switching - Imagine that you have Amazon EC2 instances that are critical to your organization.
+Instead of directly granting your users permission to terminate the instances, you can create a role with those privileges.
+Then allow administrators to switch to the role when they need to terminate an instance.

 ---